Didip-eu/ddpa_lines/notebooks/readme.md

 # General info
-- dependencies are included for each markdown section, respectively
+- dependencies are imported once at the top of each .ipynb
-- ✔ means tested and working; 👑 means most worthy and purposeful script in given context
-- charter files refer to those in in metadata.charter.public
+- charter files refer to those in in the monasterium db's subdirectory metadata.charter.public

+# 2PD.ipynb files
+- used to transform respective corpora/data types

+# playground.ipynb
+- contains unfinished work

 # legacy-notebooks
 These might be useful for
-- recycling some parts of the code
+- recycling code
-- better understanding the code that substitutes the snippets
+- understanding code choices
-- showcasing (equally valid) alternatives
+- showcasing (worse) alternatives